DimitraKaitalidou/CodilitySolutions/README.md

 4. Counting Elements
    - FrogRiverOne: Find the earliest time when a frog can jump to the other side of a river
    - MaxCounters: Calculate the values of counters after applying all alternating operations: increase counter by 1; set value of all counters to current maximum
-   - MissingInteger: Find the smallest positive integer that does not occur in a given sequence.
+   - MissingInteger: Find the smallest positive integer that does not occur in a given sequence

+5. Prefix Sums
+   - PassingCars: Count the number of passing cars on the road.